BarryBeics/Project-Two/README.md

 ### 7.1.
 Content
 All the text on the website has been written by Barry Marples

 [Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.
+I also utalised some of the boostap styling for the buttons and form inputs.

+[Mark Heath Radio Buttons](https://markheath.net/post/customize-radio-button-css ): code for turning radio button options to buttons with styling inkeeping with the site design was based on Mark Heaths code, I utalised the fuctionality of this code but styled them to fit the projects look.

+[w3schools range slider](https://www.w3schools.com/howto/howto_js_rangeslider.asp): code for the option range sliders is based on the w3chools lesson and I utalised the fuctionality of this code but styled them to fit the projects look.

 ### 7.2.
 Media